Helping Doctors Track Their Credentials

 We ran card sorting exercises to find where most errors happened in the credentialing process.
 From this, we knew we needed to design clearer task organization, better filtering, and easier ways to spot urgent issues and errors.

-When creating wireframes, I focused on fixing key issues in the original Excel-based system; no filtering, poor visual hierarchy, and too much information at once.
+When creating wireframes, I focused on fixing key issues in the original spread sheet-based system; no filtering, poor visual hierarchy, and too much information at once.
 My goal was to design a layout that felt clear, organized, and easy to act on.

 I tested the first version of the Credentialing Tracker with users.
 They appreciated the progress tracking and filters but struggled with what to prioritize.